Studying A Level Biology will allow you to delve deeper into the complexities of human, animal and plant life.

-Whether you’re interested in the development of a foetus throughout a pregnancy or the evolution of life through natural selection.
+Whether you’re interested in the development of a foetus throughout pregnancy or the evolution of life through natural selection.

 A Level Biology can be a great way to build on your existing knowledge.

-As well as learning about a topic of interest in more depth, it will be a great steppingstone towards higher education.
+As well as learning about a topic of interest in more depth.
+It will be a great stepping stone towards higher education.
 If you choose to carry on your studies at degree level you could find yourself in a range of compelling professions.
-Those that study biology related degrees go on to work as molecular biologists, marine biologists, ecologists and more.
+Those that study biology-related degrees go on to work as molecular biologists, marine biologists, ecologists and more.